JeffreySarnoff/SaferIntegers.jl/README.md

 SafeInt and SafeUInt give you these arithmetic operators:
 `+`, `-`, `*`, `div`, `rem`, `fld`, `mod`, `fld1`, `mod1`, `^`
-which have become overflow and underflow aware.
+which have become overflow aware.

 The Int and UInt types can fail at simple arithmetic
 and will continue carrying the incorrectness forward.